AlainDeLong2k/YouTube-Sentiment-Analysis/README.md

 - Published Model: https://huggingface.co/spaces/AlainDeLong/youtube-sentiment-analysis/tree/main
 - Due to the large size of the model, it cannot be included here; it will be available at the huggingface link mentioned above.

+## Note
+Due to the limited quota of the YouTube API, the website only displays comments from the video itself, and replies to comments (also known as responses) will not be shown.
+As a result, the number of comments displayed on the website will often be less than the actual number of comments on the YouTube video.

 ## Installation
 To set up the project locally, follow these steps: